microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 Unused source code:

-- `editorUnnecessaryCode.border`: Border of unnecessary (unused) source code in the editor.
+- `editorUnnecessaryCode.border`: Border color of unnecessary (unused) source code in the editor.
 - `editorUnnecessaryCode.opacity`: Opacity of unnecessary (unused) source code in the editor.
 For example, `"#000000c0"` will render the code with 75% opacity.
+For high contrast themes, use the `"editorUnnecessaryCode.border"` theme color to underline unnecessary code instead of fading it out.

 The gutter contains the glyph margins and the line numbers: